AzureMediaCognitiveDemos/VideoFramesFaceRecognition-Python/README.md

 ./cogutils/create_persongroup.sh <personGroupId> <groupName>
 ```

-For example, suppose personGroupId is 'demo_nogizaka46', and groupName is 'DEMO NOGIZAKA46', the command is like this:
+For example, suppose personGroupId is 'build2016keynote', and groupName is 'DEMO Build 2016 Keynote', the command is like this:
 ```
-./cogutils/create_persongroup.sh demo_nogizaka46 'DEMO NOGIZAKA46'
+./cogutils/create_persongroup.sh build2016keynote 'DEMO Build 2016 Keynote'
 ```

 ### 1-3.
 Create peopleinput.csv